NamanGangwani/Operating-System-Concepts-CS-4348-/Project 1/README.md

 How to compile:

-Step 1: Make sure you are in a UNIX environment and have both files in your current directory
+1. Make sure you are in a UNIX environment and have both files in your current directory

-Step 2: Compile both files with this command:
-	javac Project1.java Memory.java
+2. Compile both files with this command: javac Project1.java Memory.java

 How to run:

 Run the main method file (Project1) and provide program filename and timer interrupt value as arguments of the command in this syntax:

 	java Project1 <program filename> <timer interrupt>

 For example, if you want to run "sample5.txt" with a timer interrupt value of 30:

 	java Project1 sample5.txt 30